Arbitration in Germany — Explained by an German Attorney

 Initiation of arbitral proceedings: When a dispute arises, the claimant submits a written arbitration claim to the arbitration institute or in accordance with the agreed arbitration rules.
 The statement of claim should clearly set out the relevant facts and legal claims.

-Appointment of arbitrators: In accordance with the arbitration agreement or the applicable arbitration rules, the parties select arbitrators jointly or through the Arbitration Institute.
-As a rule, the arbitral tribunal shall consist of an odd number of arbitrators.
+Appointment of arbitrators: In accordance with the arbitration agreement or the applicable arbitration rules, the parties select arbitrators jointly or through the arbitration institute.
+As a rule, the arbitral tribunal shall consist of an odd number of arbitrators (for example 3 arbitrators).

 Reply and possible counterclaim: As in all state courts, the defendants have the opportunity to submit a written reply to the claim within a specified period of time.
 In some cases, defendants may also file a counterclaim.

-Oral hearing or written proceedings: The arbitration tribunal decides whether an oral hearing is necessary or whether the proceedings will be limited to written submissions.
-The oral hearing refers to a physical meeting of all parties involved.
-However, oral hearings by video conference are also conceivable, as they can be conducted efficiently and cost-effectively.
-During an oral hearing, both parties have the opportunity to present their arguments, present witnesses and submit evidence.
+Present hearing or written proceedings: The arbitration tribunal decides whether an oral hearing is necessary or whether the proceedings will be limited to written submissions.
+The present hearing refers to a physical meeting of all parties involved.
+However, meetings by video conference are also possible, as they can be conducted efficiently and cost-effectively.
+During an present meeting, both parties have the opportunity to present their arguments, present witnesses and submit evidence.

 Decision of the arbitral tribunal: At the end of the proceedings, the arbitration tribunal issues a written decision, known as the arbitral judgement or award.
 This is binding and can be enforced in state courts in many countries.